Pennsylvania Impressionism: Beginnings

 Lathrop's thick layering distinguished him from his contemporaries, and he amassed more honors and awards than any other artist in the New Hope colony.
 His style is distinguished by its color, light, and usual time of day when painting.
-The third major artist to settle in the area was Daniel Garber (1880-1958), who came to New Hope in 1907.
+The third major artist to settle in the area was Daniel Garber (1880–1958), who came to New Hope in 1907.
 Garber hated painting winter scenes and applied his paint lightly.
-Garber was an instructor at the Pennsylvania Academy of the Fine Arts in Philadelphia and madee rain paintings popular.
+He was an instructor at the Pennsylvania Academy of the Fine Arts in Philadelphia and popularized rain paintings.